 – Commercial property insurance can cover the cost of damaged or destroyed equipment during an event like a fire.

 – Worker’s compensation insurance helps cover expenses like lost wages and medical bills that can result if an employee is ever injured while on the job.

-The cost of insurance policies varies depending on factors like the business’ location, the value of its equipment, and the number of employees on staff.
+The cost to insure a pet breeding business varies depending on factors like the business’s location, the value of its equipment, and the number of employees on staff.
 To get the most accurate idea of what to budget for insurance, request quotes from multiple providers.
 When comparing the quotes, don’t just look at how the premiums stack up.
 Instead, be sure to also consider other details like coverage limits, exclusions, and deductibles.

 Step 9: Hire Employees

 Owners of smaller dog breeding operations can often manage the entire business by themselves, but it may be necessary to bring in help as a business grows.
 According to ZipRecruiter, dog kennel staff earn an average salary of $24,075 per year or approximately $12 per hour.
 Depending on the location and a worker’s experience, the salary can be as low as $15,000 and as high as $31,500.

 In addition to budgeting for employee salaries, a business’ budget also needs to include other expenses that come along with hiring staff.
 These additional expenses include paid time off, health insurance contributions, and worker’s compensation insurance.